cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_supportsurfaces.md

 - [Presentation: Flower Painting in Oil According to Willem Beurs](/documents/activity-sheets/2024_Hermens_Flower-painting-in-oil.pdf)

 #### The Preparation of Supports in Ms. Fr.
 640
-There are dozens of entries in Ms. Fr.
-640 that address elements of paint making and painting, including pigment behavior, mulling (grinding), binders, handling, and the practical uses of particular materials for various kinds of subject matter (e.g., flesh tones).
-In fact, "painting" is one of the categories that M&K has used to classify the various entries in the manuscript, and entries on painting account for roughly 15% of the manuscript's contents.
-These entries are best accessed by searching the manuscript for "[painter](https://edition640.makingandknowing.org/#/search?q=painter)" and "[painting](https://edition640.makingandknowing.org/#/search?q=painting)."
+There are several entries in Ms. Fr.
+640 that address the preparation of supports for the application of media.

 There are also several essays in [_Secrets of Craft and Nature in Renaissance France_](https://edition640.makingandknowing.org/#/) that explore the use of various prepared supports, including:
 - Sahar Bostock, "[Tablets](https://edition640.makingandknowing.org/#/essays/ann_068_fa_18)."